walkinthedawg/Carols-Cakes/README.md

 # Welcome to Carols Cakes!

-A wonderful website where you can buy world-class cakes from a world-class baker from Granite Bay California!
+A wonderful website where you can buy world-class cakes from a world-class baker from Boulder Colorado!

-Written by Carol's spouse Steve Wood
+Written by Steve Wood

 [![Build Status](https://travis-ci.org/walkinthedawg/Carols-Cakes.svg?branch=master)](https://travis-ci.org/walkinthedawg/Carols-Cakes)